The How-to of Keeping any Relationship Healthy, Happy and Drama-free-

 All supposed benefits aside, there are undoubtedly less destructive ways to learn about your social standing, understand the world around you, and improve your social standing and yourself.
 Consuming gossip is like eating a deep-fried Twinkie: it feels good while we do it, but the long term effects are kind of gross.
 Passing along gossip is like sprinkling arsenic on chocolate cupcakes.
 It’s a pleasant way to ruin lives.

-Like most women of my generation, I was taught from toddlerhood that I could do anything I wanted to do and become anyone I wanted to become.
-Some of my earliest memories involve my parents reminding me, in almost reverent tones, that if I studied hard and did well in school I could grow up to be a doctor or a scientist or the first female President of the United States.
+Like most women of my generation, I was taught from early childhood I could do anything I wanted to do and become anyone I wanted to become.
+Some of my earliest memories involve my parents telling me, in almost reverent tones, that if I studied hard and did well in school I could grow up to be a doctor or a scientist or the first female President of the United States.

-To be honest you, the notion of transforming the world entered my childhood thinking.
+To be honest, the notion of transforming the world never entered my childhood thinking.

 Girls were not the only ones in the seventies and eighties encouraged to dream big about life; boys and girls alike were encouraged to think big about their futures.
 We were often reminded by parents and teachers that we could change the world if we were willing to work hard and dream big for our futures.